microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution08.md

 ## Notes & Guidance

-In this challenge, you will [deploy](https://learn.microsoft.com/en-us/industry/healthcare/healthcare-data-solutions/deploy) [Healthcare data solutions (preview)](https://learn.microsoft.com/en-us/industry/healthcare/healthcare-data-solutions/overview) to your Fabric workspace to access the Healthcare data foundations capabilities.
-Configure it to meet Observational Medical Outcomes Partnership (OMOP) standards, use pre-built pipelines to process data exported from your Fast Healthcare Interoperability Resources (FHIR) service, transform it to OMOP, and implement the OMOP Common Data Model (CDM) within the Fabric medallion architecture, which consists of the following three core layers:
+In this challenge, you will [deploy Healthcare data solutions](https://learn.microsoft.com/en-us/industry/healthcare/healthcare-data-solutions/deploy) to your Fabric workspace to access the Healthcare data foundations and OMOP analytics capabilities.
+Configure them to meet Observational Medical Outcomes Partnership (OMOP) standards, use pre-built pipelines to process data exported from your Fast Healthcare Interoperability Resources (FHIR) service, transform it to OMOP, and implement the OMOP Common Data Model (CDM) within the Fabric medallion architecture, which consists of the following three core layers:
-- Bronze (raw zone): this first layer stores the source data in its original format.
+- `Bronze` (raw zone): this first layer stores the source data in its original format.
 The data in this layer is typically append-only and immutable.
-- Silver (enriched zone): this layer receives data from the Bronze layer and refines it through validation and enrichment processes, improving its accuracy and value for downstream analytics.
+- `Silver` (enriched zone): this layer receives data from the Bronze layer and refines it through validation and enrichment processes, improving its accuracy and value for downstream analytics.
-- Gold (curated zone): this final layer, sourced from the Silver layer, refines data to align with specific downstream business and analytical needs.
+- `Gold` (curated zone): this final layer, sourced from the Silver layer, refines data to align with specific downstream business and analytical needs.
 It’s the primary source for high-quality, aggregated datasets, ready for in-depth analysis and insight extraction.

 **Prerequisites:**

 - **[Deploy the Healthcare data solutions in Microsoft Fabric](https://learn.microsoft.com/en-us/industry/healthcare/healthcare-data-solutions/deploy#use-fhir-service)** and set up data connection to use FHIR service (deployed in challenge 1)
   - [Set up Azure Language service](https://learn.microsoft.com/en-us/industry/healthcare/healthcare-data-solutions/deploy?toc=%2Findustry%2Fhealthcare%2Ftoc.json&bc=%2Findustry%2Fbreadcrumb%2Ftoc.json#set-up-azure-language-service)
     - Create a new Azure Language service to your Resource Group in Azure portal using default settings to build apps with natural language understanding capabilities
-  - [Deploy Healthcare data solutions in Microsoft Fabric Azure Marketplace offer](https://learn.microsoft.com/en-us/industry/healthcare/healthcare-data-solutions/deploy?toc=%2Findustry%2Fhealthcare%2Ftoc.json&bc=%2Findustry%2Fbreadcrumb%2Ftoc.json#deploy-azure-marketplace-offer) to enable Lakehouse Analytics for Healthcare
+  - [Deploy Healthcare data solutions in Microsoft Fabric](https://learn.microsoft.com/en-us/industry/healthcare/healthcare-data-solutions/deploy?toc=%2Findustry%2Fhealthcare%2Ftoc.json&bc=%2Findustry%2Fbreadcrumb%2Ftoc.json#deploy-azure-marketplace-offer) Azure Marketplace offer to enable Lakehouse Analytics for Healthcare
     - Configure key parameters:
       - `Resource group`: Select your resource group
       - `Language service`: Select the language service previously created in your resource group